sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 [//]: # ( Comment2 )

-When you log on to Expanse, your computer operating system will be a Unix shell. \"_A Unix shell is a command-line interpreter or shell that provides a traditional Unix-like command line user interface.
+When you log on to Expanse, your computer operating system will be a Linux or Unix shell. \"_A Unix shell is a command-line interpreter or shell that provides a traditional Unix-like command line user interface.
 This environment is very different from the easy to use GUI interfaces we have all become used in the Windows and MacOS systems_\" (https://en.wikipedia.org/wiki/Unix_shell).

 Basic Linux skills are necessary to complete the hands-on exercises.
 If it’s been a while since you’ve worked in a Linux environment, be sure to reacquaint yourself with the following topic (many of which are demonstrated below)s: copying, listing, deleting and renaming files; using wildcards; navigating directories; changing file permissions; setting environment variables; using common utilities (grep, cat, less, head, sort, tar, gzip).
 A nice tutorial can be found here http://www.ee.surrey.ac.uk/Teaching/Unix/.
 You should also be comfortable with one of the standard Linux editors, such as vim, emacs, or nano.